DATASCI 185: Introduction to AI Applications

 • Eli Pariser coined “filter bubble” in 2011

-• The fear: algorithms seal you in a cocoon of confirming content
+• His argument (which many people believe) is that algorithms seal you in a cocoon of confirming content

 • Nyhan et al. (2023, Nature): reduced like-minded content on Facebook during the 2020 US election, polarisation barely changed